No lengthy temperature-critical fermentation, and no sterile canning, these refrigerator pickles are almost foolproof.

 About the tomatoes.
 They can be any breed, they must be all green, no orange allowed, and they must be cut in half or quarters.
 I have done this with cherry tomatoes, but for some reason they are not as good as Romas or other pear shaped tomatoes.
 They must be close to full size meaning those little green pellets that have not begun to form seeds will not work.

-You can use cukes.
-If you want to do cucumber pickles, buy pickling cukes.
+The best cukes.
+If you want to do cucumber pickles, buy pickling cucumbers.
 They are usually 4-6" long and have small seeds and crunchy skins.
 They should be cut lengthwise into halves or spears.
 You can leave them whole, but they will take longer.

 About the water.
 You can usually find distilled water in the grocery or drug store.
 Distilled water is best because it it purer and impurities can impart odd flavors, but, unless you have strong tasting tap water, it usually works fine.